 Modern Pagan Metaphysics

 Today Pagan Metaphysics may follow one of these old cultural mythological views.
 For instance, Pagan traditions that follow a Celtic Shamanistic path would see the rainbow as a bridge between realms of knowledge and spiritual existence.
+The bridge could be used as a gateway to attaining some specific knowledge and bringing back to Earth for the benefit of the Clan.

 More modern traditions of Paganism and New Age paths view the colors of the rainbow as representations of the chakras in a 7 color chakra system.
 In this perspective the first chakra begins at the Root (red) and moves up to the Pituitary chakra (violet).
 The 7 centers are typically associated with Hindu teachings or variations of those practices.
 The 9 center systems are typically associated with Tibetan systems.
 My tradition follows the 9 Chakra System.